Special Event–Fourth at the Fort

 Things to Do at Fort Monroe—A full day of activities

-Beaches and Engineer Wharf Fishing Pier open at sunrise.
+Beaches and Engineer Wharf Fishing Pier are open at sunrise.
 Most of the beaches at Fort Monroe will be open to the public all day.
 City of Hampton lifeguards are on duty at Outlook Beach from 10 am – 6 pm.
-Engineer Wharf Fishing Pier will be open from sunrise to sunset.
+The parking lot for Outlook Beach will close at 12 noon.
+Engineer Wharf Fishing Pier will close at 12 noon on July 4th.
 Fishing is not allowed at any other location at Fort Monroe.
-Kayak launch on Mill Creek and the Fort Monroe Recreation Center will be closed on July 4th.
+Kayak launch on Mill Creek is open from sunrise to sunset.
+The Fort Monroe Recreation Center is closed on July 4th.

 Casemate Museum is open from 10:30 am – 4:30 pm.
 Casemate Museum chronicles the military history of Fort Monroe and features the cell where Jefferson Davis was briefly imprisoned, highlights Major General Benjamin Butler’s Contraband of War decision that granted refuge to three escaped slaves, and tells the history of the US Coastal Artillery Corps.
 Fort Monroe National Monument Junior Ranger program information and Passport stamps are also available at the Casemate Museum.
 Admission is free.

-Music by the Bay Summer Concert at Wherry Quarter at 7 pm—Featured performers will be the USAF Heritage of America Full Spectrum Ensemble from Langley Air Force Base.
-“Full Spectrum” is a six piece, high energy, electrifying, “pop & hip hop” band.
+Music by the Bay Summer Concert at Wherry Quarter—Featured performers will be the USAF Heritage of America Concert Band from Langley Air Force Base.

 Viewing from Wherry Quarter—